 - Receiving graduate medical education/training

-may be eligible for the Exchange Visitor Program that has been designated by the Department of State.
-The Department of State determines and approves certain public and private entities to act as exchange sponsors.
-The programs are designed to promote the exchange of persons, knowledge and skills in the field of education, arts, and sciences.
+The U.S. Department of State oversees certain public and private entities who act as exchange program sponsors or coordinators.
+The programs are designed with the intention of promoting and enhancing the exchange of person’s knowledge and skills in the field of education, arts, and sciences.

 - Research Assistants